rtCamp/snapwp/packages/next/README.md

 ### `<ScriptModule>`

-The ScriptModule component loads all dependencies of a script module before the main script.It uses Next.js script loading strategies to optimize loading behavior.
+The ScriptModule component loads all dependencies of a script module before the main script.
+It uses Next.js script loading strategies to optimize loading behavior.

 #### Props:

--   `extraData`: Extra information needed for the script
+-   `extraData`: Extra information needed for the script.
 -   `handle`: A unique identifier for the script.
 -   `dependencies`: Dependencies required by the script module .
 -   `src`: The source URL for the script module.

-This component ensures that all dependencies are loaded asynchronously and before main script load.
+This component ensures that all dependencies are loaded asynchronously and before the main script loads.

 ```typescript
 import ScriptModule from '@snapwp/next';